Hydrogenase: Structural classification

 It has been estimated that 99% of all organisms utilize hydrogen, H2.
 Most of these species are microbes and their ability to use H2 as a metabolite arises from the expression of metalloenzymes known as hydrogenases.
-Hydrogenases are sub-classified into three different types based on the active site metal content: iron-iron hydrogenase, nickel-iron hydrogenase, and iron hydrogenase.
+Hydrogenases are sub-classified into three different types based on the active site metal content: nickel-iron hydrogenase, iron-iron hydrogenase, and iron hydrogenase.

 Hydrogenases catalyze, sometimes reversibly, H2 uptake.
 The [FeFe] and [NiFe] hydrogenases are true redox catalysts, driving H2 oxidation and proton (H+) reduction (equation (3)), the [Fe] hydrogenases catalyze the reversible heterolytic cleavage of H2 shown by reaction ((4)).

 Although originally believed to be "metal-free", the [Fe]-only hydrogenases contain Fe at the active site and no iron-sulfur clusters.
 [NiFe] and [FeFe] hydrogenases have some common features in their structures: Each enzyme has an active site and a few Fe-S clusters that are buried in protein.
 The active site, which is believed to be the place where catalysis takes place, is also a metallocluster, and each iron is coordinated by carbon monoxide (CO) and cyanide (CN−) ligands.